Free boundary regularity for the inhomogeneous one-phase Stefan problem: Introduction

-The precise definitions of $A$ and $g$ can be found in \eqref{eq:HodographStefan} and \eqref{eq:g}.
-We point out that the {hodograph transform} straightens the free boundary and transfers the difficulty of the original problem to the fact that solutions of \eqref{eq:QuasiStefanNH} may become multi-valued near the new \textit{fixed} boundary.
-Moreover, the problem of studying the free boundary regularity of \eqref{eq:StefanNH} turns out to be equivalent to investigating regularity up to the \textit{fixed} boundary of solutions to \eqref{eq:QuasiStefanNH}.
-The proof of this last property relies on an improvement of flatness result.\\ The hodograph transform introduces some extra difficulties in a small neighborhood of the free boundary, as already faced in \cite{DFS23}.
-We remark that problem \eqref{eq:QuasiStefanNH} is different from the one in \cite{DFS23} due to the presence of the gradient term $(\partial_{x_n}u) \, f(x',u,t)$.
-In particular, this fact introduces a further challenge in recovering the Harnack inequality, as in the homogeneous case it follows from the usual parabolic Harnack inequality.
-Specifically, we need a more sophisticated Harnack inequality for the following extremal equations
+The hodograph transform plays an important role in our analysis.
+Since it transforms the free boundary into a flat plane, it removes the main challenge in the study of free boundary problems.
+However, this difficulty is transferred into the solution itself since, in a small neighborhood of this flat interface, it might be multi-valued, thus failing to be a well-defined function.
+To address this subtle and important issue, we need to deal with the very weak notion of multi-valued viscosity solution, made precise in Definition \ref{def:multivalue_sol}.
+Therefore, the problem of studying the free boundary regularity of \eqref{eq:StefanNH} turns out to follow from the regularity up to the \textit{fixed} boundary of solutions to \eqref{eq:QuasiStefanNH}.
+The proof of this last property relies on an improvement of flatness result, see Proposition \ref{Prop:ImprovFlat}.

+The hodograph transform introduces some extra difficulties in a small neighborhood of the free boundary, as already faced in \cite{DFS23}.
+The problem \eqref{eq:QuasiStefanNH} is different from the one in \cite{DFS23} due to the presence of the gradient term $(\partial_{x_n}u) \, f(x',u,t)$.
+This fact introduces a further challenge in recovering the Harnack inequality, as in the homogeneous case it follows from the usual parabolic Harnack inequality.
+Specifically, we apply a more sophisticated Harnack inequality for the following extremal equations

 which can be found in \cite{koike2019weak}.